Emotions can be tricky.

 Emotions, the very nature of their being, are meant to be transitory.
 They aren’t meant to harden upon us like a layer of drying concrete.
 But we want so badly to hold onto the beautiful ones and evict the not-so-beautiful ones and that very practice ends up causing us more suffering than any emotion could.

-I was once in the middle of the deep forest, photographing butterflies.
+I was once in the middle of an alpine forest, photographing butterflies.
 Or trying to.
 I wasn’t having all that much success.
-I was in the center of a mad symphony of wildflowers with probably a hundred butterflies of varying species and I was so excited I became a complete idiot with my camera.
-I was running after one, then chasing another, and would see one even more magnificent so I’d take off in that direction.
+I was in the center of a mad symphony of wildflowers with a hundred butterflies of varying species and I was so excited I became a complete idiot with my camera.
+I was running after one, then chasing another, and would see one even more magnificent so I’d tip-toe off in that direction.

 Finally I think the universe got tired of my ridiculousness and sent a messenger.
 Out of nowhere this ancient looking guy with an expensive camera appeared and yelled across the glen.
 “You’re doing it wrong!” he said, kinda grumpy.
 “You don’t chase the butterflies!
 If you want to photograph them, you pick a spot, you sit real still, and you just appreciate those who land near you.”